 8. Click Ctrl + Shift + Enter instead of Enter to make it an array formula

-2. Search TRUE values, instead of search value itself, in the array that is returned by the ISERROR function
+2. Search TRUE values, instead of the search value itself, in the array that is returned by the ISERROR function

 Let's analyze the formula.